nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 ## **FlashArray Performance Metrics, a Closer Look**

-The Array Performance Dashboard is excellent for a glance at the health of the array.
+The Array Performance Dashboard is excellent for a quick overview of the health of the array.
 Now let's take a deeper dive into the performance metrics exposed.
 The Performance Dashboard is a great place to go when you need to understand the workload running on the array.
-Latency, IOPS, and Bandwidth are all broken down very granularly so that you can identify performance issues if they arise.
+Latency, IOPS, and Bandwidth are all broken down more granularly so that you can identify performance issues if they arise.

 - [ ] Navigate to the **Performance page**.
 In the left menu bar, under **Analysis**, click **Performance** and change the time range dropdown to **5 minutes**.
-This page gives you a high-level overview of the key performance metrics for FlashArray, **Latency**, **IOPS**, and **Bandwidth**.
+This page gives you a high-level overview of the key performance metrics for the FlashArray's **Latency**, **IOPS**, and **Bandwidth**.

 - [ ] Move your mouse over the charts to get metrics split by the IO type, Read, Write, and Mirrored Write.
 Mirrored Write is a special consideration when using array-based replication.